 When you go to court as a witness for someone else’s traffic citation it is a situation that is somewhat similar to being a witness at their criminal trial.
 Traffic citations involve charges brought by a government entity against an individual.
 When you have an injury claim, even if you are not on trial, the outcome of the hearing for a ticket that was issued to the person who caused your injury can affect your separate civil litigation and injury claim later.

-An attorney cannot tell a client exactly what to say but you can help a client think about the situation so that they will not be surprised by the things that are likely to happen during questioning as a witness.
+An auto accident lawyer cannot tell a client exactly what to say but you can help a client think about the situation so that they will not be surprised by the things that are likely to happen during questioning as a witness.
 The client must always be told to tell the truth to the best of their ability.
 That involves answering all questions asked.
 It also should involve cautioning clients against rambling answers that go far beyond the scope of the questions.